PlagueHO/Powershell/ACLReportTools/README.md

 For more information.

 #### CmdLet Import-ACLReport
-This cmdlet imports an ACL Share Report from the file specified back and returns the objects in the pipeline.
+This cmdlet imports an ACL Permission Report from the file specified back and returns the objects in the pipeline.

 For example:
 ```powershell